Use Self-Scheduling to book a primary care appointment online

 • Lab kits for any experiments and research related to the program.

-Application for the 2024 SHE Program: Apply
+Application for the Summer Healthcare Experience in Oncology Program: Apply

-Program dates: July 15, 2024 to July 26, 2024
+Program dates: July 14, 2025 to July 25, 2025

 Please email Holly Burke with any questions at holly.burke@uky.edu.

-• Acceptance emails to the SHE program will be sent out the first week of May to 20 students.
+• Acceptance emails to the program will be sent out the first week of May to 20 students.
 Acceptance emails must be responded to and accepted within 1 week, or the spot will defer to a student on the waitlist.

 • Due to the short nature of the program, full participation is required in order to collaborate with other students and avoid following behind in the lab experiment/case study presentations.